barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 ## Dogen's slap

 At this point in my exploration, after a couple of months, I read Dogen's commentary on this case.
-This is the chapter of the Shobogenzo titles "On the Great Practice" (_Daishugyo_) \[[pdf](https://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/073daishugyo.pdf)\].
+It is the chapter of the Shobogenzo titled "On the Great Practice" (_Daishugyo_) \[[pdf](https://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/073daishugyo.pdf)\].

 Here's some excerpts I took right in the face: